codio/tutorial_yo_angular/annotations.md

 @annotation:tour
 #Use a Generator to scaffold your App

+We've used the word "scaffold" a few times but you might not know what that means.
+Scaffolding, in the Yeoman sense of the word, means generating files for your web app based on your specific configuration requests.
+In this step, you'll see how Yeoman can generate files specifically for Angular apps — with options for using other external libraries like SASS and Twitter Bootstrap — with minimal effort.

 Once a generator has been installed, you will automatically see the screen below (or it can be accessed via the Yeoman interactive menu: `$ yo`.

 ![install angular](img/yo-install-angular.png)